 Intermediate INTISIN (levels 3 & 4) Advanced INTISAD (levels 7 & 8)

 These small classes are designed to help students increase their fluency in speaking, listening, reading, and writing.
-Course materials will provide a jumping off point for students to practice and refine their abilities.
+Course materials will provide support for students to practice and refine their abilities.
 There will be no tests or grades (pass/fail only).
 Instead, all of the time will be used for extensive practice of the language.
 Enrollment limited.
 9-15 students per class.

 Stories in English INTCW1— Intermediate (levels 3 & 4) Monday & Wednesday (1:10 - 2:50pm)